doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 -   🎉 **Promotional Banners**: Highlight special offers and promotions within search results to enhance your product merchandising.
 -   🌐 **Multi-language and Multi-currency Support**: Reach a global audience with support for over 30 languages and currencies.
 -   🛠️ **Technical Support**: Ensure continuous growth with a technical support team that’s always ready to help.
--   🧥👗**AI Product recommendation carousels**: Analyze user behavior to suggest relevant products for your home and product pages.
+-   🧥👗**AI Product recommendation carousels**: Guide users to products they'll love and maximize cross-selling with our AI-powered recommendations.

 == Requirements ==